 Nappy rash is common and can happen no matter how careful you are about looking after your baby’s bottom.
-Almost all children who wear nappies will get nappy rash at some stage.
+Almost all children who wear nappies get nappy rash at some stage.

 The main cause is wearing a wet or dirty nappy for too long.
-Prolonged dampness, friction and ammonia substances released from urine can irritate your child’s skin.
+Prolonged dampness, friction and ammonia substances released from wee can irritate your child’s skin.

-Plastic pants often make the rash worse because they stop air circulating normally and keep the nappy area damp.
+Plastic pants often make nappy rash worse because they stop air circulating normally and keep the nappy area damp.

-The skin in your child’s nappy region will look red and sore.
-Sometimes the rash might go up onto your child’s tummy and bottom.
-Some areas of skin might be raised or swollen, and there might be some ulcers.
-The skin folds aren’t usually involved because urine doesn’t get onto them.
+The skin on your child’s bottom will look red and sore.
+Sometimes nappy rash might go up onto your child’s tummy or spread up towards your baby’s back.
+Some areas of skin might be raised or swollen, and there might be breaks in the skin.
+These breaks are called ulcers.

 The rash can cause discomfort and pain, which can make your baby irritable.

-When to see your doctor
+When to see a doctor about nappy rash

-You should take your child to the doctor if:
+You should take your child to the GP if:

 - blisters, crusts or pimples appear

-- your child’s upset and not sleeping
+- your child is upset and isn’t sleeping

 - your child has an unexplained fever